Leandromaro/Threads/README.md

  - What are the disadvantages of immutable object?

       Every time you want to modify an object you have to create a new one.
 This may cause out of memory issue when creating a lot of big/complicated objects.

+      Five rules for class immutability:
+      1. Don’t provide methods that modify the object’s state
+      2. Ensure that the class can’t be extended
+      3. Make all fields final
+      4. Make all fields private
+      5. Ensure exclusive access to any mutable components

 ## Producer - Consumer
 Producer–consumer problem (also known as the bounded-buffer problem) is a classic example of a multi-process synchronization problem.
 The problem describes two processes, the producer and the consumer, which share a common, fixed-size buffer used as a queue.